 Human Values.
-Concept of Human Values: Meaning, Types and Importance of Values.
+Concept of Human Values: Meaning, Types and 4 Importance of Values.
 Value Education: Basic guidelines for value education.
 Value crisis and its redressal.
 Being Good and Responsible.
-Self-Exploration and Self Evaluation.
+Self Ex education.
+Value crisis and its redressal.
+Being Good and Responsible.
+Self Exploration and Self Evaluation .
 Acquiring Core Values for Self Development.
 Living in Harmony with Self, Family and Society.
 Values enshrined in the Constitution: Liberty, Equality Fraternity and Fundamental Duties.